โฐ Minimum Connection Times

 ๐ข Terminal Information

 Fetlar Airstrip operates a community-managed grass airfield serving this remote Shetland Island in Scotland's far north.
-The facility features minimal infrastructure with no formal terminal building, where passengers coordinate directly with community volunteers and visiting aircraft operators.
+The facility maintains minimal infrastructure with no formal terminal building, where passengers coordinate directly with community volunteers and visiting aircraft operators.
 Check-in procedures are informal with walking distance from basic shelter to aircraft approximately 15 meters across the grass landing area.

 Passenger processing is extremely basic with no security screening, customs, or immigration facilities due to domestic UK operations and the remote island location.
 Weather conditions frequently impact operations due to North Atlantic conditions, requiring advance coordination for wind and surface conditions.
 Community volunteers manage basic airfield services.